vinicius91/databricks-connect-notebook/README.md

 This can be used to access your Databricks environment from your IDE and send jobs directly into a cluster.

+## Usage

+You can find an environment setup example at [databricks-connect-notebook-sample-env](https://github.com/vinicius91/databricks-connect-notebook-sample-env)

 ## Sources

 This environment is based on: